vhscom/fetch-inject/README.md

 ## Waterfalls

-Here are some example waterfalls using Fetch Inject.
+Here are some example waterfalls using Fetch Inject, as well as links to more info and a live demo.

 Loading Bootstrap 4: